scottsimpson/scottsimpson.github.io/teaching-lil.md

 sitemap: false
 ---

-I have produced and recorded many LinkedIn Learning video courses on topics including Linux, SQL, Python, and Security.
+I have produced and recorded many LinkedIn Learning video courses, reaching over 2.6 million learners, on topics including Linux, SQL, Python, and Security.
 To view these courses, you'll need a LinkedIn Premium account.

 This list is also available at [linkedin.com/learning/scott-simpson](linkedin.com/learning/scott-simpson).